sui-foundation/sui-docs/README.md

 ## Contributors

+- The contributors to this repo can be found [here](https://github.com/sui-foundation/sui-docs/graphs/contributors).
-This current repo was migrated and built from the [Sui monorepo](https://github.com/MystenLabs/sui).
-Current contributors can be found [here](https://github.com/sui-foundation/sui-docs/graphs/contributors).
+- This repo was migrated and built from the [Sui monorepo](https://github.com/MystenLabs/sui).
 Past contributors can be found [here](CONTRIBUTORS.md).

 ## [Code of conduct](https://docs.sui.io/contribute/code-of-conduct)